 Ultimately, First Reformed is a product of a time in which filmmakers and critics alike were far more interested in being timely rather than timeless.
 This is especially detrimental because one of the most important things for any film to possess is long-term appeal.
 It doesn’t matter how much of a game changer a film is; if people don’t want to watch it after a certain point, it may as well just be a footnote in a history book.
 The reason I say this is because the Achilles’ heel of First Reformed is that it’s a film without a future.
 To be clear, I do not in any way wish to deny the detrimental impacts climate change have inflicted upon the Earth.
 They’re incontestable and anyone who says otherwise is lying to themselves or others.
 However, let’s say for the sake of argument that humanity finds some way to combat or even reverse its worst effects or otherwise perseveres for a much longer time than is predicted by its characters.
 In such a scenario, First Reformed would be about as easy to take seriously as Roland Emmerich’s 2012.
 On the other extreme end of the scale, if the concerns raised in this film spell humanity’s downfall before the end of the century, no one will be left to appreciate Mr. Schrader’s work.

 What I particularly dislike about First Reformed is that it was made by someone who really should have known better.
 During the New Hollywood era, Mr. Schrader helped pen scripts for some of the most acclaimed films of all time, including that of Taxi Driver and Raging Bull.
 He even managed to put his knowledge to good use when he found himself in the director’s chair, making classic films such as Blue Collar, Hardcore, and Mishima: A Life in Four Chapters.
-I saw none of that creative spark as I was watched First Reformed.
+I saw none of that creative spark as I watched First Reformed.

 Indeed, if its director’s reputation hadn’t preceded him, it would be virtually indistinguishable from A24’s typical fare.
 This is the kind of film I would expect from a journeyman director who wanted to use A24 as a springboard before moving on to grander projects in the future.
 The twenty-first century was a rough patch for the veteran director with his 2014 effort Dying of the Light considered one of the worst films of the year and his other ones not faring that much better.
-Taking the critical consensuses at face value, First Reformed would appear to be kind of career resurrection Mr. Schrader desperately needed.
+Taking the critical consensuses at face value, First Reformed would appear to be the kind of career resurrection Mr. Schrader desperately needed.
 However, I feel the acclaim was ultimately achieved less on his work’s own merits and more by playing up to the critics’ sensibilities at the time.
 To put it another way, his early work helped shape an era whereas First Reformed was shaped by its era.
 Fewer things are more disappointing in the artistic world than when leaders become followers.

 Final Score: 3/10